Pakillo/biblioformat/README.md

 For example, if we have these references that we want to check (and optionally reformat):

-Foster, G. et al. (2017) Future climate forcing potentially without precedent in the last 420 million years.
+*Foster, G. et al. (2017) Future climate forcing potentially without precedent in the last 420 million years.*

-Chen, I.-C. et al. (2011) Science 333, 1024-1026
+*Chen, I.-C. et al. (2011) Science 333, 1024-1026*

-we can copy them to the clipboard or provide them as a character vector:
+We can copy them to the clipboard or provide them as a character vector:

 ``` r
 refs <- c(